One way from Tokyo to Osaka on the Shinkansen:

 As you can see the Kodama train is the slowest, making the most local stops, which accounts for the extra hour it takes to make its way from Tokyo to Osaka.

-With the boom in tourism from abroad and Japan looking to attract more and more high-skilled professionals from abroad, the JNTO (Japanese National Tourism Office) and several commercial companies are revamping their sties to include English.
+With the boom in tourism from abroad and Japan looking to attract more and more high-skilled professionals from abroad, the JNTO (Japanese National Tourism Office) and several commercial companies are revamping their sites to include English.
+While reservations for the Platt Kodama are currently only available online in Japanese, the guide for purchase is available in English with a list of available pickup locations.

 Just take a look at the site below for further details on how the ticket works and where you can pick-up.